-It's not uncommon to experience a frustrating phenomenon when exercising: even with a regular workout routine, the stomach may distend and seem to get bigger over time.
+It's not uncommon to experience a frustrating phenomenon when exercising: Even with a regular workout routine, your stomach may seem bigger after exercise.
 Figure out the root cause by examining the factors involved and then alter your behaviors or perceptions to minimize the bulge.

 Curb Your Appetite

-It's possible for people to perceive their stomachs as growing larger after exercise even if there is no physical change in size.
+It's possible for people to perceive their stomachs as bigger after a workout even if there is no physical change in size.
 Especially after starting a new workout routine, many people are hyper-vigilant about any changes in their body size or looks, and that increased awareness may result in them taking notice of a change that is not actually present.
 In some cases, a person's stomach may actually be growing trimmer and toner, but the changes are so gradual that they remain unnoticeable.

 Down the Road

-It's common for people to experience expanding belly fat or notice bigger waistlines as they age.
+It's common for people to experience expanding belly fat or notice bigger waistlines as they age, according to Harvard Health Publishing.
 Both women and men lose some lean muscle mass and gain body fat as they grow older and their metabolism slows.
-The clinic points out that as your body composition changes, it's possible to notice a bigger midsection even if you haven't gained any weight.
+Harvard Health points out that as your body composition changes, it's possible to notice a bigger midsection even if you haven't gained any weight.
 Heredity and genetics may also play roles.

 Read more: The 3 Secrets to Losing Belly Fat